qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 | map_index     | mod.rs                     | 0.7124739  | ` fn count_indexed_points (& self) -> usize ` |
 | fixtures      | payload_context_fixture.rs | 0.706204   | ` fn total_point_count (& self) -> usize `    |

-Scores retrieved by different models are not comparable, but we can see that the results are different.
-It seems that code and text embeddings are able to capture different aspects of the codebase.
-We can use both models to query the collection and then combine the results to get the most relevant code snippets.
-All that, in a single batch request.
+While the scores retrieved by different models are not comparable, but we can see that the results are different.
+Code and text embeddings can capture different aspects of the codebase.
+We can use both models to query the collection and then combine the results to get the most relevant code snippets, from a single batch request.

 ```python
 results = client.search_batch(